Josephine Hartford Bryce: C. Oliver O'Donnell

 After her father's death, the family began to spend their summers in Newport, Rhode Island.
-JoJo Hartford said her mother "always believed, as Southerners do, that she was terribly grand," and bought one of Newport's most grand oceanside estates.
+JoJo Hartford said her mother "always believed, as Southerners do, that she was terribly grand", and bought one of Newport's most grand oceanside estates.
 There, JoJo Hartford met her first husband Charles Oliver O'Donnell, a grandson of Columbus O'Donnell and heir to the Baltimore and Ohio Railroad fortune.
 The pair married in 1923 and had two children, Nuala and Columbus.
-The couple divorced in 1931, he sued her for cruelty.
+The couple divorced in 1931; he sued her for cruelty.

 USS Vamarie after being transferred to the U.S. Naval Academy.

 The Reef, designed by Maurice Fatio and built at 702 North County Road in Palm Beach for the Makaroffs in 1936.
 It was designated as a landmark in 1990.

 Vadim Stefan Makaroff

-In 1931 JoJo married Vadim S. Makaroff in Paris.
-Makaroff was the son of a Naval officer, keen yachtsman and a businessman known as the "Caviar King".
+In 1931, JoJo married Vadim S. Makaroff in Paris, France.
+Makaroff was the son of Russian admiral Stepan Makarov, keen yachtsman and a businessman known as the "Caviar King".
 Upon their marriage, Makaroff commissioned the Vamarie, a 75-foot ketch.
 Vadim Makaroff would set several sailing records in the yacht.

-In 1935, she was named by Fortune to their roster of the richest U.S. women.
-The Makaroff's were described as:"Their life is one of very luxurious sport, from a ski lodge in Canada, their racing yacht the Vamarie, on to the tennis courts under a powerfully lighted glass ceiling in their lavish Long Island estate.
-She is the very pattern of a young and terrifically wealthy woman, constantly entertaining, spending, taking up new diversions, traveling and like other wealthy women- constantly afraid that people are after her money."From 1935-1936, JoJo and Vadim commissioned architect Maurice Fatio to design and build The Reef, an international style estate on Palm Beach.
+In 1935, she was named by Fortune magazine to their roster of the richest U.S. women.
+The description of Makaroffs stated:"Their life is one of very luxurious sport, from a ski lodge in Canada, their racing yacht the Vamarie, on to the tennis courts under a powerfully lighted glass ceiling in their lavish Long Island estate.
+She is the very pattern of a young and terrifically wealthy woman, constantly entertaining, spending, taking up new diversions, traveling and like other wealthy women- constantly afraid that people are after her money."From 1935 to 1936, JoJo and Vadim commissioned architect Maurice Fatio to design and build The Reef, an international style estate on Palm Beach.
 Mrs. Makaroff commissioned her friend Marjorie Oelrichs to design the interior.
-The estate would go on to win a gold medal and named "the most modern house in America" at the 1937 Paris International Exhibition.
+The estate went on to win a gold medal and named "the most modern house in America" at the 1937 Paris International Exhibition.
 The Makaroffs would later divorce and donate the Vamarie to the United States Naval Academy.